aisingapore/TagUI/README.md

 This is a full-feature and free open-source tool, so there's nothing to upgrade to or any paid subscription.
 To feedback suggestions or bugs, [raise an issue](https://github.com/tebelorg/TagUI/issues) or email ken@tebel.org.
 Originally developed by a test automation engineer to avoid writing chunks of code when automating web interactions.

 ### HOW IT WORKS
-TagUI converts your intentions in simple natural language into lines of working JavaScript code that perform web automation.
-Under the hood, it uses Chrome DevTools Protocol, CasperJS, PhantomJS & SlimerJS.
+TagUI converts your intentions in different native languages into lines of working JavaScript code that perform web automation.
+Under the hood, it uses Chrome DevTools Protocol, Sikuli, CasperJS, PhantomJS & SlimerJS.

 For example, TagUI will instantly convert the automation flow below into 100+ lines of JavaScript code and automatically perform the steps to download a report.
 Conditions can also be written in natural language for making decisions or checking webpage.
 No further backend coding or step definition is required.
 This makes it easy for rapid prototyping, deployment and maintenance of web automation, whether you are a developer or not.
+The language engine supports over 20 languages and can be modified or extended easily by users to improve accuracy or add more languages.

 ```
 https://www.typeform.com